Anx450z/rubymine-theme/README.md

 # MidnightMirage Theme

 This is a VSCode theme that is inspired by the RubyMine and RubyLSP's Spinel Themes.
-It features a dark color scheme with high contrast and bright accents for a visually appealing coding experience.
+It features a dark color scheme with low contrast and somewhat muted accents for a distraction free coding experience.
 The theme is designed to provide a comfortable and productive environment for developers working with Ruby and other programming languages.

 - supports Ruby LSP